Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Discussion

 \textbf{Suitability of \textit{FaultSignatureGAN} for DA with label space discrepancies:} Given small domain gaps, \textit{FaultSignatureGAN} outperforms most of the comparison methods, especially when comparing the results to other generative approaches (\textit{PixelDA} and \textit{GenFeat}).
-This particularly supports the assumption that the unsupervised generation of unseen data should not rely on extrapolation abilities of the generative model.
-Instead, our approach enables the generation of unseen faults building on the assumption that domain specific fault data can be disentangled in domain specific variations and class specific ones and therefore, requires no extrapolation ability of the generative model.
-The experiments show that the data generated by \textit{FaultSignatureGAN} results in a better performance, indicating that it resembles the true target data better compared to the other generative approaches.
-Only the feature alignment approach \textit{Unilateral$^{*}$} provides a similar performance as \textit{FaultSignatureGAN} under small domain gaps in Partial DA settings (see all results on CWRU in \secref{sec:Partial} and on Paderborn with domains 0,2 and 3).
+This particularly supports the assumption that the unsupervised generation of unseen data should not rely on extrapolation abilities of the generative model (as it does for the comparison methods).
+Instead, our approach enables the generation of unseen faults building on the hypothesis that domain-specific fault data can be disentangled in domain-specific characteristics and class specific ones and therefore, requires no extrapolation ability of the generative model.
+The experiments show that the data generated by \textit{FaultSignatureGAN} results in a better diagnostic performance on the conducted experiments compared to the other generative approaches \textit{GenAlign} and \textit{PixelDA}, indicating that it resembles the true target data better.
+The balanced and uncertainty-aware method \textit{BA3US} outperforms \textit{FaultSignatureGAN} solely on domain shift $0\longrightarrow3$ (by 1.83\%).
+This is the domain shift where the hyperparameters of \textit{BA3US} were tuned on while \textit{FaultsignatureGAN} did not rely on this information because it is typically not available at training time, especially given safety-critical applications.
+However, the improvement that \textit{BA3US} provided on that one domain shift could not be translated to other domain shifts.
+This, once more, showcases the importance of hyperparameter tuning for DA methods based on feature alignment and in particular the importance of the access to fault data for hyperparameter tuning.
+Only the feature alignment approach \textit{Unilateral$^{*}$} provides a similar performance as \textit{FaultSignatureGAN} under small domain gaps in \textit{Partial} DA settings (see all results on CWRU in \secref{sec:Partial} and on Paderborn with domains 0,2 and 3).
 This is not surprising since synthetic data generation is never perfect.
-Therefore, when the domain gap is small, the source data represents the target data already quite well and one would expect little benefits in generating target specific data.
-The result show that the feature alignment approaches on partial label spaces can perform well if the domain gaps are small.
-On large domain gaps, however, the performance of the feature alignment method \textit{Unilateral} drops.
+Therefore, when the domain gap is small, the source data represents the target data already quite well and one would expect little benefits in generating synthetic target specific data.
+On large domain gaps (those including domain 1 on the Paderborn dataset), however, the performance of the feature alignment method \textit{Unilateral} drops.
 These are the scenarios where the proposed generative approach \textit{FaultSignatureGAN} outperforms other approaches (see \secref{sec:Partial} and \secref{sec:OpenSet}).
 Therefore, if the size of the domain gap is unknown, \textit{FaultSignatureGAN} is the best option to choose since it provides performs a comparable performance under small domain gaps but a considerably better performance under large domain gaps.